mpv-player/mpv/DOCS/man/input.rst

     by mpv.

 Symbolic key names and modifier names are case-insensitive.
-Unicode key names are case-sensitive because input bindings typically respect the shift key.
+Unicode key names are case-sensitive just like how keyboard text input would produce.

 Another type of key names are hexadecimal key names, that serve as fallback for special keys that are neither unicode, nor have a special mpv defined name.